paulwilcox/fluent-data/readMe.md

-## Moved

-** FluentDB has been renamed to fluent-data. **

-If you are here, search for fluent-data in npmjs or github.

-## Introduction

-** **I am close to release of Version 1!
-Go to [The Future](https://github.com/paulwilcox/FluentDB/wiki/The-Future) and check out 'Before Version 1 Release'.** **

 Manipulate datasets by chaining methods.
 Includes capacity to map, filter, sort, group, reduce, and merge data.

-FluentDB works like many of the methods on `Array.prototype`.
-However, FluentDB makes it much easier to work with arrays when their elements are objects.
+`fluent-data` works like many of the methods on `Array.prototype`.
+However, fluent-data makes it much easier to work with arrays when their elements are objects.
 It also includes methods simply not available on `Array.prototype`.

-FluentDB syntax is similar to LINQ in c#.
-C# developers frustrated with the lack of a LINQ functionality in javascript may be encouraged by FluentDB.
+`fluent-data` syntax is similar to LINQ in c#.
+C# developers frustrated with the lack of a LINQ functionality in javascript may be encouraged by fluent-data.
 Some of the syntax can even be friendlier and more powerful in comparison.

 ## Getting Started

 ### To install:

-    npm install FluentDB
+    npm install fluent-data

 ### To import:

     // client
-    import $$ from './node_modules/FluentDB/dist/FluentDB.client.js';
+    import $$ from './node_modules/fluent-data/dist/fluent-data.client.js';

     // server
-    let $$ = require('FluentDB');
+    let $$ = require('fluent-data');

-    // but the examples in this documentation will use let $$ = require('./dist/FluentDB.server.js');
+    // but the examples in this documentation will use let $$ = require('./dist/fluent-data.server.js');

 ### Example: